Corasinth/k-plus/README.md

 With AHK installed, the next step is to clone or download this repo into an appropriate folder.
 From there, you can move on to configuration without worry.

 After creating a configuration you like, I reccomend compiling the main script `k-plus.ahk` using AHK v2's built-in compiler.
 This will make the script much easier to move around, though you'll have to recompile if you wish to change the configuration.

+## **Remapping**

+Although configuring the layers has a lot of flexibility, if all you want is a few layers with remapped keys follow this simplified guide.

+1. Open `settings.ini` from the config folder and choose what groups of keys to exclude by setting them to `0`.
+[Template Configuration](#template-configuration) has more information.
+2. Run `template-generator.ahk` from the config guide, and name it `layer2.ahk`.
+The first layer has already been assigned to a directory of other layers.
+3. Repeat step 2 for each layer until you have the layers you want.
+Then edit the new files so that the default function `SendInput("x")` has `x` replaced with your desired key.
+3. You can change the `SendInput` function to `layerToggle(x)` where `x` is your destination layer.
+Use this to allow yourself to move from one layer to another.
+I reccomend at least one key on each layer point to the master directory in `layer1`.
+4. Run `detect-config.ahk`.
+5. Run `k-plus`, and check that your layers work.
+Congrats!
+You're done!

 ## **Configuration**